A topic from the subject of Organic Chemistry in Chemistry.

 Carbonyl Compounds: Ketones and Aldehydes

-Carbonyl compounds, a class of organic compounds, are characterized by the presence of a carbonyl group (C=O).
-Ketones and aldehydes are two important functional groups of carbonyl compounds, each with a unique set of properties and reactivity.
+Carbonyl compounds are a class of organic compounds characterized by the presence of a carbonyl group (C=O).
+Ketones and aldehydes are two important subgroups of carbonyl compounds, each possessing unique properties and reactivity.

 Common Techniques for Studying Carbonyl Compounds